ajs/Gen6-Regex/YOUR-REGEX-HERE-POSTING.md

-The presumption is that the target audience understands why a full grammar specification would radically improve the capabilities of any programming language and the only remaining questions relate to the difficulty of implementation and disruption to other langauge elements (which I _have_ attempted to address).
-But let's take a momemnt and consider the benefits just to make sure everyone is on the same page:
+The presumption is that the target audience understands why a full grammar specification would radically improve the capabilities of any programming language and the only remaining questions relate to the difficulty of implementation and disruption to other language elements (which I _have_ attempted to address).
+But let's take a moment and consider the benefits just to make sure everyone is on the same page:

 #### Cleanliness